Sustainability

 All Luci products are thoughtfully designed to ensure versatility and practicality in the hopes these pieces become wardrobe staples to carry with you through life.

-Garment patterns are drafted using minimal paper and as most waste is a direct result of mistakes, I use measure twice cut once in every area of the creation process that I can.
+Garment patterns are drafted by myself using minimal paper and as most waste is a direct result of mistakes, I use measure twice cut once in every area of the creation process.

 FABRIC & MATERIALS

 Almost 100% of materials are locally sourced deadstock, including fabric, buttons, zippers and elastic, with the exception of thread.
-I use a brand I believe is very strong, ensuring seam durability.
+I use a brand I trust to be very strong, ensuring seam durability.

-Pattern pieces are carefully arranged on fabric prior to cutting to ensure the most optimal use of fabric is achieved to create the least amount of waste.
-Offcuts are used to make garment and size labels, and for stuffing the handle of the Luci’s remnant bag.
+Pattern pieces are carefully arranged on fabric prior to cutting to ensure the most optimal use of fabric is achieved, creating the least amount of waste.
+Offcuts are used to make garment and size labels, as well as remnant bags.

-Paper scraps from the pattern making process are hydrated and used to create paper for swing tags ensuring zero paper waste.
+Paper scraps from the design and pattern making processes are saved, shredded and hydrated to create paper used for swing tags ensuring zero paper waste.

 PRODUCTION

-All products are pattern made and sewn by me, currently in my Zurich apartment.
+Garments are made to order and sewn by myself.
 As I am the only person involved in the production process I can always make sure every seam and garment is constructed to the high quality I hold this label to.

-Before producing garments for sale, I heavily test samples for wear and tear points and any areas of weakness or discomfort.
+Before producing garments for sale, I test samples for wear points and any areas of weakness or discomfort.
 Wearing samples for a few weeks is the best way to check this.
-Samples are never wasted and become a part of mine or friends and families wardrobes.
+Samples are never wasted and become part of mine or friends and families wardrobes.